 Foreign Currency Forward Contracts.
 We also use foreign currency forward contracts to manage the foreign exchange risk associated with certain foreign currency-denominated monetary assets and liabilities.
 As a result of foreign currency fluctuations, the U.S. Dollar equivalent values of our foreign currency-denominated monetary assets and liabilities change.
+Gains and losses on these contracts are included in other income (expense), on a net basis, along with the foreign currency gains and losses of the related foreign currency-denominated monetary assets and liabilities change.
 Gains and losses on these contracts are included in other income (expense), on a net basis, along with the foreign currency gains and losses of the related foreign currency-denominated monetary assets and liabilities associated with these foreign currency forward contracts.
-As of June 30, 2022 and December 31, 2021, the total notional amounts of these foreign currency contracts were \$ 3.0 billion and \$3.3 billion, respectively.
+As of June 30, 2023 and December 31, 2022, the total notional amounts of these foreign currency contracts were \$ 2.3 billion and \$3.0 billion, respectively.